 What is a solar panel efficiency calculation?

-A solar panel efficiency calculation is simply the conversion rate used to measure how much of the sun's rays a panel can convert into usable energy.
-Specifically, it is the portion of energy from sunlight that can be converted into electricity.
-Manufacturers figure this out by multiplyingthe incident radiation flux, or the amount of available sunlight in your area based on standard testing conditions (STC) t by the area of your panel in square meters.
-The panel's maximum wattage is divided by this number and then multiplied by 100 percent to calculate solar panel efficiency.
+A solar panel efficiency calculation is the conversion rate used to measure how much of the sun's rays a panel can convert into usable energy.
+Specifically, it is the portion of sunlight that can be converted into electricity.
+A solar panel manufacturer will determine this by multiplying the incident radiation flux or the amount of available sunlight in your area based on standard testing conditions (STC) by the area of your panel in square meters.
+The panel's maximum wattage is divided by this number and then multiplied by 100% to calculate solar panel efficiency.

 Perhaps obviously, shade is not great for a solar system.
 Because solar cells are connected in a series, even just a little shade on one panel can cease solar production on all other panels.
 Trim trees to make sure no shade falls on any part of the solar panel.

-Like most mechanical equipment, solar panels work best when they are kept cool and dry.
-Higher temperatures can reduce a solar panel's production of power by 10–25 percent.
+Solar panels work best when they are kept cool and dry.
+Higher temperatures can reduce a solar panel's production of power by 10% to 25%.
 Panels should be positioned in areas with significant airflow and natural cooling in order to maintain efficiency rates.
-Before buying, consider a panel's temperature coefficient, which describes how effective your panels will produce electricity when your climate is less than ideal for solar panel production.
+Before buying, consider a panel's temperature coefficient, which describes how effectively your panels will produce electricity when your climate is less than ideal for solar panel production.